Alon2904/maze-find-the-hat/README.md

 * How to run the program
-use "./main" to execute the program
+use "./main.js" to execute the program in the terminal